-I came across information related to the Mariam Mahal ruin almost 2 years ago & ever since then I wanted to explore this place.I have been trying to find the Mariam Mahal ruin for last one year in the jungles around Jaipur but it seems I haven’t been too lucky.
-But the Quest for elusive Mariam Mahal continued….
+I found information related to the Mariam Mahal ruins in Jaipur two years ago & ever since then I wanted to explore this place.
+Despite all efforts to find the Mariam Mahal ruins for over a year in the jungles around Jaipur, I wasn’t too lucky.
+But the quest for elusive Mariam Mahal continued!

 But before that… Prelude!!

-He built a palace for his lover Mariam located far away from famous the Amer Palace.
+Despite his popularity, hardly anyone knows about his eldest son Yuvraj Jagat Singh who also fought many wars along with his father.
+He built a palace for his lover Mariam located far away from the famous Amer Fort.
 It was called Mariam Mahal.
-Yuvraj Jagat Singh died at an early age of around 32-34 due to excessive drinking habit.
+Yuvraj Jagat Singh died at an early age of around 32-34 due to habit of excessive drinking.
 Mariam continued to live in this place till her death.
 The daughter born to the duo got married to the Mughal ruler Jahangir, who’s son Shah Jahan built the World Famous Taj Mahal.
 Her name was Koka Kumari.
 She was the 22nd wife of Jahangir; much famous Nur Jahan was 25th.

-It’s really sad that this piece of history will be gone in barely few years, escaping the attention of conservationist and authorities.
+It’s really sad that this piece of history will be gone in few years, escaping the attention of conservationist and authorities.

 Coming back to the main story of finding this palace, it wouldn’t have been possible to find Mariam Mahal without the help of a local who live in the vicinity.
-We met him by chance during one such exploration.
-His ancestors have continued to live in the same place for almost 400-500 years.
-He has heard few incidents and stories from his ancestors related to the prince who used to live here.
+We met him by a chance during one such exploration.
+His ancestors have been living here for last 400-500 years.
+He has heard a few incidents and stories from his ancestors related to the prince who used to live here.
 He pointed out a broken path through which the prince would arrive riding on a elephant or horse.

 We heard many incidents & habits of panthers who live in these jungles from the local who accompanied us along with the visit to one of panthers hide outs -Den!
 The quest finally ended!